Policy

 5. Contact

-b.
-Some law enforcement agencies require claims services staff
+law enforcement agencies require claims services staff to complete a request

-to complete a request form when ordering an accident report and may require a
+form when ordering an accident report and may require a fee for the service.

-fee for the service.
-This fee can be paid through miscellaneous payments using
+This fee can be paid through miscellaneous payments using code 94000.

-before claims services staff receives the report, document in claim
+services staff receives the report:

-notify the Subrogation Department when it is received.
+the Subrogation Department when it is received.

 1. Claims services